redhat-mal/spring-rest-service/README.md

 Simple Rest service that shows version from the pom.xml.
 Use this app for Tekton demo's

 ## Demo Tekton use case

+Configuration added under stage and qa branch to configure with Tekton pipelines